miptleha/miptleha-http/README.md

 # miptleha-http

-Command-line http server.
-Supports only static content.
+Command-line http server for static content.

 ## Install
 globally, to run from the command line:

 `npm install -g miptleha-http`

-or locally, to test Node.JS application:
+or locally, to test Node.js application:

 `npm install --save miptleha-http`